cs-ed/ed-tech-plan-AlexRErwin/README.md

 ### Situation

 Students will be entering the class with a range of interest levels.
-Some students selected the elective, while others were placed based on lack of input of schedule conflicts.
+Some students selected the elective, while others were placed based on lack of input or schedule conflicts.
 Likewise, Students will have a wide range of ability levels as some will have prior experience with robotics and programming, while this will be the first experience in mechatronics and CS for others.

 #### Assets
 * **30** [VEX IQ Education Kits](https://www.vexrobotics.com/228-8899.html#)